kuatroka/secbulkdownload/README.md

 # secbulkdownload
-Tools for bulk download filing archives and individual filing documents.
+Tool for bulk download filing archives and individual filing documents.
 It can do much more. check https://github.com/dlouton/sectoolkit as 'secbulkdownload' is based on it.
 The major changes are 1. it saves individual filings as LZMA compressed files (.xz) instead of .txt and 2.
 The parser is removed.

 ### Installation